juliema/aTRAM/README.md

     1. What does it do?
     2. How it works

+aTRAM 2.0 is a major overhaul of the aTRAM approach to assembling loci from phylogenomic data.
+The new code has been reimplemented in python, and the approach to short read library construction is completely revamped, resulting in major performance improvements.

+aTRAM ("automated target restricted assembly method") is an iterative assembler that performs reference-guided local de novo assemblies using a variety of available methods.
+It is well-suited to various tasks where NGS data needs to be queried for gene sequences, such as phylogenomics.
+The design philosophy is modular and expandable, with support to date for four de-novo assemblers to date: Velvet, Abyss, SOAP, and Spades.

 ## Installation
      1. Python 3.0 or greater and a number of dependencies
      2. Dependencies given in requirements.txt